lowsaelee/camry-gas/README.md

 What is the actual mileage per gallon compared to the manufacturer's EPA MPG?
 Am I getting the MPG that is being stated by the manufacturer?

-Also, after driving say 200 miles on a full tank of gas, how many more miles will can I drive until the gas is out completely out?
+Also, after driving 200 miles on a full tank of gas, how many more miles will can I drive until the gas is out completely out?

 Although this project started when first driving a 2005 Honda Civic, I continued with my habit of also taking the data for  a 2016 Toyota Camry.
 However, the Camry already displays mileage left before tank goes empty.